 This course will review both theories and techniques of understanding and utilizing principles of social psychology.
 The course will also focus on the implications of social psychology/social cognition for the practicing clinician with particular reference to multicultural issues and their relevance to mental health models and psychological practice.
 Special emphasis will be placed on philosophical, cultural, economic, and sociopolitical elements that have influenced behavior change through history.

-Focus on the clinical and research literature on marital, family, and group treatments of mental health problems.
-Major theories and approaches in the behavioral, cognitive, and congnitive-behavioral traditions of psychological treatment will be examined with emphasis on the empirical support for such interventions.
+This course will critically examine the clinical and research literature on relationships and family treatment of mental health problems.
+Major theories and evidence-based support for relationship and family treatment will be surveyed and compared with regards to intervention effectiveness.
 Cultural factors and application of these interventions with diverse communities will be discussed and analyzed throughout the course.

 This course continues to build upon the first year in practicum and extends exposure and training to include more complex treatment planning and intervention.
 Severe chronic disorders, diverse settings and cultural considerations, specialized areas of assessment and empirically supported interventions, and collaboration with allied professionals are integrated into training objectives.